twardokus/v2verifier/README.md

 ## Installing V2Verifier

-To install V2Verifier, follow the general instructions below, as well as the specific instructions for the V2V technology you want to experiment with, for _each_ PC that you will use to run experiments.
+Installation consists of two parts.

+### Part 1 - V2V Protocols
+Follow the instructions for DSRC, C-V2X, or both to install the software needed for your PC to communicate with your software-defined radios and send V2V messages over the air.

-### C-V2X
+#### C-V2X

+V2Verifier's implementation of C-V2X sidelink communication is based on the open-source srsRAN project.

-**C-V2X support has been temporarily removed as we await bug fixes in third-party code that V2Verifier relies on.
-Thank you for your patience as we work to restore this functionality as soon as possible.**
+_C-V2X support has been temporarily removed as we await bug fixes in third-party code that V2Verifier relies on.
+Thank you for your patience as we work to restore this functionality as soon as possible._

-### DSRC
+#### DSRC

+V2Verifier's implementation of DSRC is based on the open-source GNURadio and WiME Project implementation of IEEE 802.11p.

 [GNURadio](https://github.com/gnuradio/gnuradio) version 3.8 is required to run DSRC experiments in V2Verifier.
 Additionally, GNURadio modules from the